 White Chicken Chili–I replaced dry beans with 2 cans each, and did not add broth to freezer bag.
 Write on each bag to add 5 cups chicken broth

-Southwest Chicken— Write on bag to add 1 bar cream cheese 30 mins prior to finish cooking
+Southwest Chicken— I didn’t add Pinto beans and wrote on the bag to add a block of cream cheese 30 minutes prior to serving (optional)

 Italian Beef **

-**To save money, find a good sale on chuck roasts, shoulder roasts or london broil.
+**To save money, find a good sale on chuck roast or arm roasts.
 Buy the largest one (6 pounds if possible) and cut it in half.
 Now you have 2 meals from one roast.

 These meals were really easy to assemble.
 To make chopping and slicing veggies easier and quicker, I used my food processor.
 I was able to chop up the onions and slice peppers in no time.
 For the chili and taco chili I had to cook the ground beef which took about 20 minutes.
 I ended up only using 4lbs, instead of 6, and stretching it to save money.
 If you are a family of 4 you probably want to use all 6lbs.